dynamyc010/bing-rewards/README.md

 3. `cd bing-rewards`
 4. `npm i`
 5. Rename or copy `.env.example` to `.env` and edit it to your likings
-   - If you don't want Discord Integration when your token expires, leave `DISCORD_URL` empty
+   - If you don't want Discord Webhook Integration when your token expires, leave `DISCORD_URL` empty
    - You can also set a permanent custom cron expression here
      - cron expression priority is [`argv` > `dotenv` > `fallback`]
 6. `npm run build` (use superuser privileges if necessary)